 In this unit, children will learn about the key periods of the Dark Ages.
 In history they learn about the waves of invaders and settlers who came to Britain from Scandinavia and North Western Europe during the period 450 to 1100 A.D. and the influence this had on both the invaders and the invaded.
 Children will learn about the place names that have survived from Anglo-Saxon and Viking origins - noting the counties of the UK where this period had the greatest impact.
-This topic will include a visit to the Weald and Downland Living Museum in October.

-Children will take part in reading activities for 30 minutes per day.
-This will involve discussing focus texts, reading other texts and answering questions on them.
+Children will take part in skill based reading activities.
+They will explore linked rich texts using retrieval, inference, prediction, explanation, vocabulary building, summarising and sequencing.
 Children will be encourage to read for pleasure and take AR quizzes.

-Children will explore and produce extended writing across a range of genres including stories and report writing.
-They will focus on how to improve their sentence structures.
+Children write across a range of genres including stories and report writing.
+They will focus on the grammar needed to improve their sentence structures and building their vocabulary.